andersmmg/fallout-stuff/README.md

 - **Posters:** Decorate with Fallout themed posters, like vault posters and Pebbles the cat.
 - **Lights:** Large and small redstone-powered lights for your vaults lighting.
 - **Alarm:** Alert players that something is wrong with an redstone-powered alarm.
+- **Vault Signs:** Show vault dwellers and visitors where to go with Vault-Tec style signs.

 ### Requirements: